xxxelf/lab-node-elevator/README.md

 After this learning unit, you will be able to:

-- Build your own elevator using node asynchrony
+- Build your own elevator using node asynchrony concepts
-- Create as many request as you want and save them in a queue
+- Create as many elevator requests as you want and save them in a queue
-- Create callback functions to respond asynchronously to the orders recieved
+- Create callback functions to respond asynchronously to the orders received
 - Original idea: http://play.elevatorsaga.com/

 ![Crazy giphy](https://media.giphy.com/media/P8XjmO1TTX3Nu/giphy.gif)

 ## Introduction

-Elevators are a common element in real-life that requires asynchrony.
+Elevators are a common device in real-life that requires asynchrony.
 In this Lab, we are going to create an elevator able to respond to different asynchronous requests.

-The elevator will have a queue where is going to store all the request in the order they are made.
+The elevator will have a queue where it's going to store all the requests in the order they are made.
 Then, the elevator will move up or down depending on the next floor requested.
-Once it arrives to the actual requested floor, it will get the next one until there are no more requests in the queue.
+Once it arrives to the actual requested floor, it will go the next one until there are no more requests in the queue.

 ### Requirements